 - Serve immediately with a lime wedge and extra peanuts on top.
 For a classic presentation you can add a little extra side of bean sprouts and some garlic chives garnish.

 - Be sure to squeeze a bit of lime on top before eating!

 - Do not use the black, sticky tamarind concentrate or paste from India as it is much more concentrated; use only tamarind from Thailand or Vietnam.
 (Watch the video to see the product consistency).

 Sourness between brands vary significantly, so give your tamarind a taste, and if it's so sour it makes you pucker, use only 3 Tbsp, but if it feels mildly sour, use 4 Tbsp.
 (If unsure, use 3 Tbsp).
 If you're making it from pulp, start with 3 Tbsp.

 - You can soak noodles in advance, drain, and keep them well sealed in the fridge for a few days.
 I use Erawan brand noodles.
 Some brands, such as Thai Kitchen, have thinner noodles and take less time.
 Keep an eye on them and drain once the noodles are completely pliable (no resistance when bending).
 No time to soak?
 See emergency noodle-soaking in the blog post.

 - Thai sweet preserved radish is hard to find, but you can omit or use the Japanese version instead which is called “takuan” and is bright yellow.
 See blog post for more info.

 - If using chicken, pork or beef, slice into bite-sized pieces and marinate them with just a bit of fish sauce or soy sauce so the meat isn't bland.

 - You can make a big batch of sauce in advance and store indefinitely in the fridge.
-When ready to use, you will need 5 oz (150ml) of sauce for this recipe.
+See this recipe for large-batch pad thai sauce.